Suzuki Vitara running costs and reliability

 Servicing and warranty

 Servicing isn’t too pricey, though, and Suzuki offers fixed-price servicing plans on models up to six years old.
-Service intervals are every year or 12,500 miles, whichever comes first, and Suzuki can offer its owners discounted AA roadside assistance membership should the worst happen.
+Suzuki owners can get discounted AA roadside assistance membership should the worst happen.

 Reliability